RandomLab/DTCC_expo/README.md

 ## For the game computer :

-- Boot your computer with your favorite system (Windows or Linux)
+- Boot your computer with your favorite system (Window or Linux)
 - Connect the computer to the ddtc WIFI network (ssid : ddtc / pass : random2568)
-- The 2 screen of the computer must be connected to the graphic card and displayed un landscape mode.
+- The two screens of the computer must be connected to the graphics card and displayed in landscape mode.
 ![Game Computer display](./map/display.png)
-- Connect the 2 gamepads to the computer
+- Connect the 2 gamepads to the computer.
-- Connect the computer to the ddtc WIFI network
+- Connect the computer to the ddtc WIFI network.

 Download the game :